Eight Las Vegas high schoolers face murder charges in their classmate’s death. Here’s what we know

-LAS VEGAS (AP) — Eight Las Vegas high school students between the ages of 13 and 17 years old were arrested on murder charges in the beating death of a schoolmate that was captured on cellphone video.
+LAS VEGAS (AP) — Eight Las Vegas high school students between the ages of 13 and 17 years old were arrested on murder charges in the beating death of a schoolmate that was captured on cellphone video and widely share across social media.

 Jonathan Lewis Jr., 17, was hospitalized with severe head trauma and other injuries after the Nov.
 1 attack and died a week later, according to police.